-D.7.6 The Ctrl-C message
+D.9.5 The 'Ctrl-C' message

-A special case is, if the Ctrl-C flag is set in the GDB reply packet.
-In this case the target should behave, as if it had gotten a break message.
-The meaning for the target is "system call interupted by SIGINT".
-Consequentially, the target should actually stop (as with a break message) and return to GDB with a T02 packet.
-In this case, it's important for the target to know, in which state the system call was interrupted.
-Since this action is by design not an atomic operation, we have to differ between two cases:
+If the 'Ctrl-C' flag is set in the GDB reply packet (see Section D.9.4 [The F reply packet], page 355), the target should behave as if it had gotten a break message.
+The meaning for the target is "system call interrupted by SIGINT".
+Consequentially, the target should actually stop (as with a break message) and return to GDB with a TO2 packet.

+It's important for the target to know in which state the system call was interrupted.
+There are two possible cases: